Skip to content

 array_queue_pop

-You might notice a problem: as enqueue and dequeue operations are continuously performed, both front and rear move to the right and will eventually reach the end of the array and can't move further.
-To resolve this, we can treat the array as a "circular array" where connecting the end of the array back to its beginning.
+You may notice a problem: as we continuously enqueue and dequeue, both front and rear move to the right.
+When they reach the end of the array, they cannot continue moving.
+To solve this problem, we can treat the array as a "circular array" with head and tail connected.

-In a circular array, front or rear needs to loop back to the start of the array upon reaching the end.
-This cyclical pattern can be achieved with a "modulo operation" as shown in the code below:
+For a circular array, we need to let front or rear wrap around to the beginning of the array when they cross the end.
+This periodic pattern can be implemented using the "modulo operation," as shown in the code below:

 array_queue.py